-The Doctor of Psychology in Psychodynamic Child Psychology and Psychotherapy (PsyD) is an academic degree program designed for mental health professionals licensed or license - eligible through the Board of Behavioral Sciences.
-The degree may be earned by students who complete assigned coursework, demonstrate mastery of the theoretical concepts of psychodynamic child psychology, and develop the capability of applying clinical research to support the effective practice of psychotherapy.
+The Doctor of Psychology in Psychodynamic Child Psychology and Psychotherapy (PsyD) degree program is designed for professionals who are licensed or license-eligible by an appropriate state agency or board to provide mental health counseling.
+The degree may be earned by students who successfully complete the required coursework, demonstrate mastery of integrating theoretical, methodological and clinical concepts through the comprehensive examination, and submit and defend a dissertation.